zachMitchell/programmingNotes/godot/godot.md

 * In GDScript you would load a file through [this object](https://docs.godotengine.org/en/stable/classes/class_file.html)
     * [get_buffer](https://docs.godotengine.org/en/stable/classes/class_file.html#class-file-method-get-buffer) will help obtain the file in something called a `PoolByteArray`, which converts everything into bytes.
 Audio-wise this is important if you want sounds to be dynamic and want to load streams of audio from a list.
+* I just learned today that if for some reason there are settings on your audio that aren't what you're wanting, there's a chance cached imports in the `.import` folder might be to blame.
+I deleted this and godot re-generated the correct settings.
+    * This probably happened because I was doing a bunch of file re-organization.
+Worth doing this then if an event like this comes up.

 ## Audio